Oelin/cleverbot-for-discord/readme.md

 # cleverbot-discord

-A simple Discord bot which allows you to talk to [Cleverbot](https://cleverbot.com).
+A simple discord bot which allows you to talk to [Cleverbot](https://cleverbot.com).